getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 Of course, to create a Bootstrap theme, we must actually include Bootstrap in our theme.

-In this tutorial, we will use the latest version available (at the time of writing latest version is **v3.2.0**) so you will need to [download the Bootstrap distribution package][bootstrapdownload].
+In this tutorial, we will use the latest version available (at the time of writing latest version is **v3.2.0**) so you will need to [download the Bootstrap distribution package](http://getbootstrap.com/getting-started/#download).
 This package includes the essential bits needed to use the framework.

 >>>> NOTE: Be sure to download the regular version labeled "Compiled and minified CSS, JavaScript, and fonts.
 No docs or original source files are included."